JamieMcCullough/JamieMcCullough.github.io/pages/data_dc3r2.md

 ### McCullough <em>et al.</em> 2024
 ## Abstract
-We present initial results from the Dark Energy Spectroscopic Instrument (DESI) Complete Calibration of the Color-Redshift Relation (DC3R2) secondary target survey.
-Our analysis uses 230k galaxies that overlap with KiDS-VIKING _ugriZYHJKs_ photometry to calibrate the color-redshift relation and to inform photometric redshift (photo-z) inference methods of future weak lensing surveys.
-Together with Emission Line Galaxies (ELGs), Luminous Red Galaxies (LRGs), and the Bright Galaxy Survey (BGS) that provide samples of complementary color, the DC3R2 targets help DESI to span 56% of the color space visible to Euclid and LSST with high confidence spectroscopic redshifts.
+We present initial results from the <mark>Dark Energy Spectroscopic Instrument (DESI)</mark> Complete Calibration of the Color-Redshift
+Relation (DC3R2) secondary target survey.
+Our analysis uses <mark>230k galaxies</mark> that overlap with KiDS-VIKING _ugriZYHJKs_ photometry to calibrate the color-redshift relation and to inform photometric redshift (photo-z) inference methods of future weak lensing surveys.
+Together with Emission Line Galaxies (ELGs), Luminous Red Galaxies (LRGs), and the Bright Galaxy Survey (BGS) that provide samples of complementary color, the <mark>DC3R2 targets help DESI to span 56% of the color space visible to Euclid and LSST with high confidence spectroscopic redshifts</mark>.
 The effects of spectroscopic completeness and quality are explored, as well as systematic uncertainties introduced with the use of common Self Organizing Maps trained on different photometry than the analysis sample.
-We further examine the dependence of redshift on magnitude at fixed color, important for the use of bright galaxy spectra to calibrate redshifts in a fainter photometric galaxy sample.
-We find that noise in the KiDS-VIKING photometry introduces a dominant, apparent magnitude dependence of redshift at fixed color, which indicates a need for carefully chosen deep drilling fields, and survey simulation to model this effect for future weak lensing surveys.
+We further examine the <mark>dependence of redshift on magnitude at fixed color</mark>, important for the use of <mark>bright galaxy spectra to calibrate redshifts in a fainter photometric galaxy sample</mark>.
+We find that noise in the
+KiDS-VIKING photometry introduces a dominant, apparent magnitude dependence of redshift at fixed color, which indicates a need for carefully chosen deep drilling fields, and survey simulation to model this effect for future weak lensing surveys.